hamedasgari20/python-books/essential-guide-llmops/notes.md

 This booklet walks you through the full lifecycle of building and managing large language models using **LLMOps**.
 From collecting and preparing data to deploying and monitoring models, you now have a practical roadmap to build scalable, secure, and high-performing AI systems.

-## 🧠 LLMOPS Project: Fine-Tuning and Deploying an LLM for Stack Overflow Q&A
+## 🧠 LLMOPS Project: Fine-Tuning and Deploying an LLM for ChatBot

 This project demonstrates a simple LLMOps pipeline for training, automating, and deploying a Large Language Model (LLM) tailored to answer Python-related questions from Stack Overflow.